einlichtvogel/grandMA3-Feedback-Chataigne-Module/README.md

 This Chataigne module allows you to receive feedback from grandMA3 via OSC and an LUA plugin.

+**WARNING**: This module is in development and may not work as expected.
+Use at your own risk.
+Not show ready!
+Feel free to give feedback or report issues.

 ## Features

 The module provides the following feedback from grandMA3: